 5. Submitting books that aren’t clean

 Make sure your books and data are clean and complete before embarking on a transition.
-Bad data is still bad data, even if you’re moving it from one system to another.
+Bad data is still bad, even if you move it from one system to another.

 “We’re not going to import really bad accounting records from whatever legacy system they have into NetSuite,” explains Block.
 “So we end up being the ones who have to do the cleanup prior to the migration, which can amount to a significant cost.
-Our recommendation is that even just basic bookkeeping is better than nothing.”
+We recommend that even just basic bookkeeping is better than nothing.”

-If you have an auditor or have been audited in the past, make sure to include your auditor in the process as well, since they will need to verify and test that your data properly migrates to NetSuite.
+If you have an auditor or have been audited in the past, make sure to include your auditor in the process since they will need to verify and test that your data is properly migrated to NetSuite.
 They can also help you create templates and review your books in advance to ensure that the data is accurate and complete.

 6. Not understanding your priorities early on

 Internal readiness is key for moving to NetSuite.
-If you’re moving from a platform with less customization options, you’ll find that you have a lot more classifications at your disposal in NetSuite.
-Take time to look at your current chart of accounts and segmentation structure and work backwards.
-Decide on what you really need from a reporting standpoint and make sure your data is structured appropriately so you can start out on the right foot.
+If you’re moving from a platform with fewer customization options, you’ll find that you have many more classifications at your disposal in NetSuite.
+Take time to look at your current chart of accounts and segmentation structure and work backward.
+Decide on what you really need from a reporting standpoint and ensure your data is structured appropriately so you can start on the right foot.

 One area of focus should be your master data import.
-Zia notes that his team often sees a lot of people from more basic systems solely departmentalizing on the chart of accounts, so they have salaries for G&A, salaries for R&D, for sales and marketing, etc.
+Zia notes that his team often sees many people from more basic systems solely departmentalizing on the chart of accounts, so they have salaries for G&A, salaries for R&D, salaries for sales and marketing, etc.

 “We can take that, shrink their chart of accounts, and allow for a more slice and dice approach by taking redundant information baked into your general ledger and allowing you to segment that out—for example, into different departments outside the general ledger.
 This data approach with NetSuite will allow for a more flexible growth strategy with your ERP.
-In addition, this exact same strategy can also go towards your revenue structure as-well.”
-Zia also states, “Confirm your current business processes around AP, AR, and if you have inventory, make sure you understand your current steps so that that you can mimic them in NetSuite - if you can't, it’s likely for the better, and you should adopt NetSuite best practices!
+In addition, this exact same strategy can also go towards your revenue structure as well.”
+Zia also states, “Confirm your current business processes around AP, AR, and if you have inventory, make sure you understand your current steps to mimic them in NetSuite.
+If you can't, it’s likely for the better, and you should adopt NetSuite best practices!
 It’s also key to examine additional workflows with your implementation partner that can be set up to automate some of the processes.”